InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-to-manage-contributions-at-scale.md

 ## Problem

-As the number of new feature contributions to a mature inner-source repository rapidly increases, it adds more burden on code reviews and maintenance.
+As the number of new feature contributions to a mature InnerSource repository rapidly increases, it adds more burden on code reviews and maintenance.
 How do we allow for faster release of new features, encouraging innovation and experimentation; while also keeping repositories well maintained?

 ## Context